PDF Print

 The Helfer Award

 The Helfer Award is given annually to the member of the Society who has made significant contributions to the field of Child Abuse Pediatrics.
 Select the links below for biographical information on the award recipients.
+Awards were not presented in 2020 due to the COVID-19 pandemic.

 Past Award Recipients